 Yes, absolutely!
-However, if you want to enjoy them at their best state, only make them 4 hours to a day ahead.
-If you made more portions, you can keep them in the fridge for up to a week in an airtight container!
+However, if you would like to enjoy them at their best state, only make them 4 hours to every day ahead.
+If you made more portions, you’ll keep them within the fridge for up to every week in an airtight container!

 Looking back at the images, it makes us drool again.
-You can never forget the finger-licking good taste and will keep craving for the freshness and heat!
+You can never forget the finger-licking good taste and will keep can keep looking for the freshness and heat!